pgmj/RstudioQuartoIntro/README.md

 library(car) # for car::recode only
 library(skimr) # data skimming
-library(lubridate) # for handling dates in data
+library(lubridate) # for handling dates in data library(janitor) # for many things in data cleaning

 # these are mostly for data analysis and visualization
 library(psych)